Nipun-Prajapati/Prescripto-Clone/README.md

 # Prescripto-Clone
-This is a clone of Prescripto using React.
+This is a clone of Prescripto using React & Tailwind CSS.